How to play poker

 4. The maniacs

 They love to raise, sometimes any two cards.
-These guys don’t care about how to play poker.
+These guys don’t seem to care about much except the thrill of the game.
 They just want to gamble and push people around.
 What do you do against them?
 Let them bluff you.
 Vs these players, ace high can be better than top pair against a nit!
 While the most consistent money is made off the fish, the quickest (but highest risk) money can be made vs maniacs.
 You may be surprised that maniacs often survive at the lowest stakes by their aggression alone.
 If someone is going crazy at the table, the best strategy is to continue playing your solid, tight aggressive game.
 Many low stakes regulars lack the self control after losing a few pots to a maniac and end up widening their range and start spewing, thinking that their opponent is always bluffing against them.
 Some of these so called “maniacs” are able to win because other players get caught up and start playing their game of wide ranges and aggressive play.
 At this point, the maniac has plenty of experience playing J8s from under the gun, but his opponents will be out of their element if they open up their range to fight back against the aggression.

 Proper Note Taking